|

 end times "division" (cf. Dan.11:39; cf. Joel 3:6), using the horrendous

-events of the Tribulation as a point of comparison for the coming
+events of the Tribulation as a point of comparison for the Assyrian invasion

-Assyrian invasion.
-That is to say, it is a case of Joel employing the
+which was shortly to come.
+That is to say, this is a case of Joel employing the

 "Day of the Lord paradigm" as is so common in all of the prophets (see